AmTurtle/TPP/README.md

    * A mod to optimize the Minecraft networking stack
 ### LazyDFU
    * Makes the game boot faster by deferring non-essential initialization.
-### Litematica
-   * Creates holograms of builds you have made, allowing you to build it in a different world
 ### Lithium
    * No-compromises game logic/server optimization mod
 ### LogCleaner